K11-Software-Solutions/k11TechLab-selenium-java-fullstack-framework/README.md

 - **Persistent Embedding Cache:**
    - Embeddings are computed once per document chunk and reused for all future runs
    - Massive speedup and cost savings for repeated queries
+- **Chatbot/NLP & Conversational AI:**
+   - Conversational UI for natural language queries
+   - Integrates with RAG and knowledge base for context-aware answers
+   - Supports both local and cloud LLMs

 Built entirely with open-source libraries, this framework is **fully extensible**—ready to scale for validations involving files, emails, microservices, or third-party system integrations.